 Thanks for your email and your input.
 I checked out your website and found it to certainly be worth promoting on my website.
 So, if you don’t mind, I would like to put a link in my next newsletter to your website.
 I am constantly trying to find new websites concerning the NDE – especially from researchers such as yourself.

 So far, I have made it a point to stay away from the mechanics of death and the mechanics of other non-ordinary states of consciousness for several reasons.
 First, I am not a doctor, so I can only profile the opinions of those who are doctors and their opinions concerning this mysterious thing called consciousness.
-Second, whatever causes NDEs to occur is not relevant to whether they are real afterlife experiences or not.
+Second, a biological cause of NDEs does not negate the possibility that NDEs are real afterlife experiences.
 Thirdly, recent studies have ruled out brain anomalies as triggers of NDEs.

 So I try to keep my website focused mostly on the experience itself.
 And although anecdotal testimony is practically useless unless it is veridical, there are aspects to the NDE which are of great interest to quantum physicists and consciousness researchers toward understanding the new paradigm that is developing concerning the nature of the universe and how it relates to consciousness.